 The legal text for DCP 342 is provided as Attachment xx.

 The legal text amends the calculations for ‘Demand Scaling’ in both Schedules 17 and 18, to account for the proposal that storage facilities are not subject to residual charges for demand where the intent is to export the energy taken back onto the system.
-The Working Group have made the changes to ‘The asset based charging rate for residual revenue is converted into a p/kVA/day import capacity based residual revenue charge’ and the ‘The fixed adder in p/kVA/day is converted into an import capacity based charge’ calculations set out in paragraphs 18.19 and 18.21 respectively.
-Two new paragraphs, 18.19A and 18.21A to state that for eligible sites, the charges resulting from those calculations will be zero.
-Two corresponding changes to paragraphs 18.18 ‘a single asset based residual revenue charging rate’ and 18.20 ‘A fixed adder in p/kVA/day for the remaining 20 per cent of residual revenue’ have been made to ensure eligible sites are taken into account for the purposes of those calculations.
+The Working Group has made the changes to the application of the asset based residual charging rate (paragraph 18.19) and the conversion of the fixed adder for remaining residual revenue into capacity charges (paragraph 18.21) so that both only apply to sites which are not eligible storage facilities.
+Two new paragraphs, 18.19A and 18.21A, have been introduced to state that for eligible sites, the charges resulting from those calculations will be zero.
+Two corresponding changes to the calculations of the asset based residual charging rate (paragraphs 18.18) and fixed adder for remaining residual revenue (paragraph 18.20) have been made to ensure that there is no revenue shortfall created by the removal of residual charging from storage sites.

 The legal text also introduces a new paragraph 8.2A into both Schedules, which sets out how DNOs could ascertain whether a storage facility meets the definitions that would allow them to apply the exemption.
 The solution and thus the legal text means that the onus falls on the Supplier to provide assurance to the DNO that the storage facility meets the requirements for exemption where the Metering Systems for that storage facility are registered for Supplier Volume Allocation (SVA) purposes under the BSC.
-For storage facilities with Metering Systems registered for Central Volume Allocation (CVA) purposes under the BSC in the Central Meter Registration Service (CMRS), the onus will be on the customer to provide confirmation to, and with the agreement of the DNO that the storage facility meets the requirements for exemption.
+For storage facilities with Metering Systems registered for Central Volume Allocation (CVA) purposes under the BSC in the Central Meter Registration Service (CMRS), the onus will be on the customer to provide confirmation that the storage facility meets the requirements for exemption.

 Question 11 – Do you have any comments on the draft legal text for DCP 342?